This summer at the British Museum, the exhibition Hiroshige: artist

 Event Details

 This summer at the British Museum, the exhibition Hiroshige: artist of the open roadfocuses on the great Japanese printmaker Utagawa Hiroshige (1797–1858): ‘From fashionable figures and energetic city views to remote landscapes and impressions of the natural world, Hiroshige captured many aspects of life in the Japan of his time.’
-To complement the exhibition, the LitSalon offers an online study of Japanese Art.
+To follow and complement the exhibition, the LitSalon offers an online study of Japanese Art.
 We will look at the masters of Japanese prints, Hiroshige and Hokusai, as well as a short overview of Japanese Art.
 From the Heian period to the Edo, beauty infused nearly every aspect of cultural life: Zen temples and gardens, ceramics, tea ceremonies, haiku poetry, calligraphy, woodblock prints, and dress (kimonos and netsuke).

 If you love European art and are curious about Asian art, this study is for you!
 Find out for yourself why artists such as Van Gogh, Whistler and Monet were so inspired by the arts of Japan.